Heavenly Hand

-Heavenly Hand (麻雀樂團; lit.
-The Mahjong Orchestra) is a Hong Kong television series created and produced by TVB.
-Directed by Marco Law, the 25-episode series aired from 28 July to 29 August 2025.
+Heavenly Hand (麻雀樂團 (The Mahjong Orchestra)) is a Hong Kong television series created by TVB, with Marco Law serving as producer.
+The 25-episode series aired from 28 July to 29 August 2025.
 Set in Wan Chai, the family-focused drama blends local culture with music, exploring human relationships through mahjong culture and a symphony orchestra.
 Emphasizing classic TVB storytelling and nostalgia, it stars Shaun Tam and Ali Lee in the lead roles.